-Dr. Abdelilah Arredouani joined QBRI in March 2012 as a Scientist and he is a member of the Diabetes Research Center.
-He holds a Ph.D. in biomedical sciences from the faculty of medicine at University of Louvain-La-Neuve in Belgium.
-Prior to joining QBRI he worked in Netherlands at the department of neurosciences in Erasmus Medical center in Rotterdam, in United Kingdom at the Department of pharmacology in Oxford University, and in Qatar at the department of physiology and biophysics in Weill Cornell Medicine.
-During his Ph.D., he studied the contribution of the calcium stores in the endoplasmic reticulum to glucose-induced calcium response and insulin secretion from the pancreatic beta cell in the context of type 2 diabetes.
+Dr. Abdelilah Arredouani joined QBRI in March 2012 as a Scientist in the Diabetes Research Center.
+He holds a PhD in Biomedical Sciences from the Faculty of Medicine at University of Louvain-La-Neuve in Belgium.
+Prior to joining QBRI he worked in Netherlands at the Department of Neurosciences in Erasmus Medical Center in Rotterdam, in United Kingdom at the Department of Pharmacology in Oxford University, and in Qatar at the Department of Physiology and Biophysics in Weill Cornell Medicine.
+During his PhD, he studied the contribution of the calcium stores in the endoplasmic reticulum to glucose-induced calcium response and insulin secretion from the pancreatic beta cell in the context of type 2 diabetes.

 Dr. Arredouani’s research focuses mainly on the identification of biomarkers to predict type 2 diabetes and its complications.
 He combines molecular and cellular techniques with systems biology approaches, including metabolomics and miRNA profiling, in his investigations.